mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Roughly speaking, "deniability" is the opposite of "non-repudiation", i.e., the property that it is impossible to prove to a third party that a message was sent by a given sender.
-MLS does not make any claims with regard to deniability.
-It may be possible to operate MLS in ways that provide certain deniability properties, but defining the specific requirements and resulting notions of deniability requires further analysis.
+Deniability is not currently provided by the MLS protocol, but the protocol avoids constraints that would make it impossible to add deniability properties (via extensions) in the future.
+Defining the specific requirements and resulting notions of deniability requires further analysis.

 ### Associating a User's Clients